-- 1. Monitoring of mass grading and excavation activities shall be performed by a qualified paleontologist or paleontological monitor.
+- Monitoring of mass grading and excavation activities in areas identified as likely to contain paleontological resources shall be performed by a qualified paleontologist or paleontological monitor.
 Full-time monitoring for paleontological resources will be conducted in areas where grading, excavation, or drilling activities occur at five feet or deeper in order to mitigate any adverse impacts (loss or destruction) to potential nonrenewable paleontological resources.
 Monitoring of artificial fill and disturbed soils is not warranted. - 2.
-If a fossil(s) is found at a shallower depth, earth disturbance activities should be halted within a radius of 50 feet from the location of the fossil, and a project-level paleontologist shall be consulted to determine the significance of the fossilized remains.
-If the fossil is deemed significant by the project-level paleontologist, full-time monitoring should be initiated at the project. - 3.
 Paleontological monitors will be equipped to salvage fossils as they are unearthed to avoid construction delays and to remove samples of sediment that are likely to contain the remains of small fossil invertebrates and vertebrates.
 The monitor must be empowered to temporarily halt or divert equipment to allow for the removal of abundant or large specimens in a timely manner.
-The monitor shall notify the project paleontologist, who will then notify the concerned parties of the discovery.
-Monitoring may be reduced if the potentially fossiliferous units are not present in the subsurface, or if they are present, are determined upon exposure and examination by qualified paleontological personnel to have low potential to contain fossil resources. - 4.
+Monitoring may be reduced if the potentially fossiliferous units are not present in the subsurface, or if they are present, are determined upon exposure and examination by qualified paleontological personnel to have low potential to contain fossil resources. - 3.
 Preparation of recovered specimens to a point of identification and permanent preservation will be conducted, including screen-washing sediments to recover small vertebrates and invertebrates if indicated by the results of test sampling.
-Preparation of any individual vertebrate fossils is often more time-consuming than for accumulations of invertebrate fossils. - 5.
+Preparation of any individual vertebrate fossils is often more time-consuming than for accumulations of invertebrate fossils. - 4.
 All fossils must be deposited in an accredited institution (university or museum) that maintains collections of paleontological materials.
 The WSC in Hemet, California, is the preferred institution by the County of Riverside and the City of Perris.
-All costs of the paleontological monitoring and mitigation program, including any one-time charges by the receiving institution, are the responsibility of the developer. - 6.
+All costs of the paleontological monitoring and mitigation program, including any one-time charges by the receiving institution, are the responsibility of the developer. - 5.
 Preparation of a final monitoring and mitigation report of findings and significance will be completed, including lists of all fossils recovered and necessary maps and graphics to accurately record their original location(s).
 A letter documenting receipt and acceptance of all fossil collections by the receiving institution must be included in the final report.
-The report, when submitted to and accepted by the appropriate lead agency (e.g., the City of Perris), will signify satisfactory completion of the project program to mitigate impacts to any nonrenewable paleontological resources.
+The report, when submitted to and accepted by the City of Perris, will signify satisfactory completion of the Project program to mitigate impacts to any nonrenewable paleontological resources.